Joseph7e/Assign-Taxonomy-with-BLAST/README.md

 #### Best taxonomy based on percent identity
 The program provides another level of taxonomic certainty based on the blast percentage.
 For example, if the best blast hit is 90% you can be fairly confident that you cannot provide the species of the organisms but maybe you can provide the phylum.
 Right now there are three levels that you can set with the program, --cutoff_species, --cutoff_family, and --cutoff_phylum.
-The phylum level cutoff is also used as an ultimate filter for the blast hits.
+The phylum level cutoff is also used as an ultimate filter for the blast hits percent identity.

 If you want to only keep sequences that are identified to the species level, just set all cutoffs to '97' or '99'.

 If you want to leave it to the consensus taxonomy to decide 'best estimated taxonomy', set all three cutoffs low, maybe '80'.

 Note: The consensus taxonomy usually does a pretty good job of weeding out incorrect taxonomy, setting all these cutoff values to 80 actually provides pretty great taxonomy in a lot of cases.
-Especially if you set a high --hits_to_consider and --percent_sway
+Especially if you set a high --hits_to_consider and --percent_sway.

 #### Masking uncultured taxonomy
 By default the program will mask blast hits that have a taxonomic assignment of uncultured, or unclassified.
 These hits will only be considered as a last resort.